 Protecting air quality is a cooperative effort among many parties.
 Government agencies are responsible for ensuring that air quality meets health and environmental standards.
-The public has an important role through lifestyle habits, consumer choices and energy usage.
-More information about the government entities that address air pollution and actions individuals can take to improve air quality can be found in the Roles of the Government and the Public fact sheet below.
+Industry has an important role to play through compliance with regulations and adoption of best practices, and the public has an important role through lifestyle habits, consumer choices and energy usage.
+The Division and Commission are both working more than ever to engage all stakeholders, including disproportionately impacted communities, in the critical conversations about how best to protect air quality for all Coloradans.
+More information about the government entities that address air pollution and actions individuals can take to improve air quality can be found in the Roles of the Government and the Public fact sheet.